Quantumyilmaz/EchoStateNetwork/docs/source/ESN.rst

 ESN.scale_reservoir_weights
 ---------------------------

 Scales the reservoir connection matrix to have certain spectral norm or radius.
-One can directly assign the desired value to ``spectral_radius`` or ``spectral_radius`` attributes instead of using this method.
+One can directly assign the desired value to ``spectral_radius`` or ``spectral_norm`` attributes instead of using this method.

     .. method:: scale_reservoir_weights(desired_scaling: float, reference: str) -> None